zellwk/zellwk.com/src/posts/2022-01-26-year-end-review-2021.md

 ---
 layout: post
-title: Year End Review — 2021
+title: Year end review — 2021
 slug: year-end-review-2021
-tags: ['Review']
+tags: ['review']
 ---

 Hello!
 It's a tradition for me to write a review for the year.
 I'm going to do it again this year even though I haven't been blogging for a couple of months.